GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

 that are doing a good job of giving people a way to opt-out of an experience that may be triggering.

-**Albert**: There is an [issue paper](https://www.w3.org/TR/coga-usable/#make-the-relationship-clear-between-controls-and-the-content-they-affect-pattern), written by COGA, that has supplemental guidance.
+**Albert**: There is a [COGA issue paper](https://www.w3.org/TR/coga-usable/#make-the-relationship-clear-between-controls-and-the-content-they-affect-pattern), that has supplemental guidance.
 As far as websites or resources acting as a good example… that might be hard to find!
 Addressing mental health in web development is still very new.
 But I do have a lot of advice and specific best practices that I can recommend as a user with